 Mr. Baker advises on a wide variety of estate and business succession, charitable giving, and estate and trust administration matters.View Attorney Profile

-Ms. Bobella supports the firm's estate planning attorneys in the creation and maintenance of clients' domestic estate planning structures.View Paralegal Profile
+Ms. Kohler supports the firm’s income and estate tax attorneys in the design and implementation of domestic and international entity structures.View Paralegal Profile

 - Fideicomisos, FATCA, and Voluntary Disclosures: The Current Landscape of Offshore Reporting, Sioux Falls Estate Planning Council, December 12, 2013, Amy P. Jetel